petescode/fedora-workstation/README.md

 GNOME Power Mode setting:
 GNOME recently started using the power-profiles-daemon, but there is no dconf setting or ansible module to manage this right now.
 Note: in a VM, "performance" is not an option, so this task simply gets skipped.

+## cleanup.yml
+The builtin hostname module fails with error:
+    err=Hint: static hostname is already set, so the specified transient hostname will not be used

+So I used the non-idempotent hostnamectl command instead